L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 - [Windows] Caputure function now uses native Windows calls implemented using pywinrt.
 This provides theoretically fastest capture speed and customizability on Windows 10+.
 - [Windows] Improved frame latency with callbacks and queue management (Work in Progress)

-##  Ver 0.4linux Streamlined version for Linux (Work in Progress)
+##  Ver 0.4linux Streamlined version for Linux
-- [Linux] Improved capture processing speed (~2x) with xlib/ctypes.
+- [Linux] Improved capture processing speed (2x~3x) with xlib/ctypes.
 - [Linux] Improved frame latency by seperating threads for capture and compute.
+(Work in Progress)
 - [Linux] xshm Implementation/benchmark.
+(Work in Progress)

 # Future plans
 - [Models] Implement/integrate other AI models with pytorch.